Reports (UO Online Course Student Experience Survey)

 Instructors can view, save or print all the data on this page.
 Department heads and Deans can also view, save or print all the data on this page.

 Export As Excel: Click on the Export as Excel link (upper right corner)) to open or save an Excel file of the entire quantitative reports.
-Note that the Excel file contains two worksheets: an Evaluations Summary worksheet and an All Responses worksheet.
+Note that the Excel file contains two worksheets: an Surveys Summary worksheet and an All Responses worksheet.

 Instructors can export this file.
 Department heads and Deans can also export this file.

 Create A Batch File

-Some administrative users have the ability to create a Batch File of the PDF reports in order to download and view/print/save multiple evaluations at a time using Report Browser.
+Some administrative users have the ability to create a Batch File of the PDF reports in order to download and view/print/save multiple surveys at a time using Report Browser.
 Instructor data can also be found using Instructor Summary.
 This feature would be used to pull data for one instructor at a time.